 Our top 7 tips for increasing your water intake.

-- Eat more fresh fruit and vegetables or add a soup to your meals.
+- Eat more fresh fruit and vegetables or add a bowl of soup to your meals.
 Most fresh fruit and veggies are great sources for water but you especially increase melon, cucumber, courgettes, tomatoes and berries.

 - Buy a 500ml reusable water bottle, or bigger.
 Fill it up in the morning and aim to refill it 3 times (if female) or 4 times if male.
 Don’t buy something bigger than is convenient to carry.
 The point is that it goes everywhere with you.
 We love stainless steel bottles.

 - Pour a glass of water every time you put the kettle on.
-Caffeine causes you to produce urine quicker so it’s not as effective at hydrating you as water.
-Also it’s an easy cue to remember, fill up the kettle and fill up a glass.
+Caffeine causes you to produce urine quicker so it’s not as effective at hydrating you like water.
+Also, it’s an easy cue to remember, fill up the kettle and fill up a glass.
 It’s good to give yourself cues to drink to get into the habit, so you could try – as soon as you get in the car or just before you get out.
 After you’ve been to the toilet.
-First thing in the morning or just after your brush your teeth.
+First thing in the morning or just after you brush your teeth.
 When you watch TV in the evening.
 On the train or bus.
 Whilst cooking have a bottle of water on the go, or whilst working on your laptop or phone.

 - Before you have a snack have a glass of water.
 It is easy to mistake thirst for hunger, so I gave myself the rule, if I fancy a snack (especially in the evening), I will have a glass of water, wait 20 minutes and if I’m still hungry then I will have a snack.
 This is also helpful if you are trying to lose weight or reduce snacking.